Jeznar/GitRepo/Documentation/Work_Log.md

 22.11.28 Created Octopus's Ink Cloud to place and manage an overhead tile representing the ink cloud.

+22.11.28 Created Octopus Tentacle using cut down Grapple to apply the grappled/grappling and create an escape action.

 [Link back to my Documentation Listing](README.md)

 [Link back to my Repo Listing](https://github.com/Jeznar/Jeznar/blob/main/README.md)